Email To A Friend

 Gluten Sensitivity

-This recipe is NOT safe for those who are sensitive to gluten.
+This recipe is safe for those who are sensitive to gluten.
+Use garbanzo flour and gluten-free pasta in this dish.

-"A good upbringing means not that you won’t spill sauce on the tablecloth, but that you won’t notice it when someone else does."
+"A good upbringing means not that you won't spill sauce on the tablecloth, but that you won't notice it when someone else does." -Anton Chekhov, Playwright

 This is a quick and easy weeknight meal that uses only two pans and cleans up easy.
 It’s so rich and familiar that any family will love it.
 You can substitute almost any veggie that strikes your fancy -- asparagus or zucchini are especially good choices.

-Servings = 2 | Serving size =2 ounces pasta, 4 ounces shrimp and broccoli with sauce
+Servings: 2 | Serving size: 2 ounces pasta, 4 ounces shrimp and broccoli with sauce

-Cooking Time = 30 Minutes
+Cooking Time: 30 Minutes

-This recipe can be multiplied by 2, 3, 4.
+This recipe can easily be multiplied and leftovers are fair.

 Place the water in a large sauce pan over high heat and bring to a boil.
 Add the broccoli flowerets and reduce the heat until the water is simmering.